gregschwartz/GiftList/README.md

 ## Client

-You can run the client from the top-level directory with `node client/index` to test a single name.
+1. Test a single name: run `node client/index`

-To run many tests, run `node client/testMany` and it will output the number of tests, any failing results, and the final status (100% pass, or fail).
+2. Test many names (both on, and not on the list), run `node client/testMany`.
+It will output the number of tests, any failing results, and the final status (100% pass, or fail).